Morning comes and upon waking you wonder, perhaps today is the day my back pain will be gone?

 Next pay attention to your emotional response to the pain.

-Emotions deserve their own category as they can originate both from the mind and the body, and can be a source of pain and discomfort in your body that doesn’t get talked about often.
+Emotions deserve their own category as they can originate both from the mind and the body, and can be a source of pain and discomfort in your body that doesn’t always get talked about.

 Emotions can be stored deep within our cells.
 Some positive, some negative, some neutral.